nimblehq/infrastructure-templates/README.md

 - Create a workspace named `{project-slug}-staging`
   - Follow the same steps, but this time, configure the `Terraform Working Directory` as `base`
   - When inputting the variables, adjust the `namespace` and `environment` with the `-staging` suffix.
 - Last, create the `{project-slug}-prod` workspace.
-It is similar to the `{project-slug}-staging` workspace but use the `-prod` suffix instead of the `-staging` one.
+Follow the steps for the `{project-slug}-staging` workspace but use the `-prod` suffix instead of the `-staging` one.

-> Other variables might change from `staging` to `prod`, such as the DB credentials.
+> 💡 Other variables might change from `staging` to `prod`, such as the DB credentials.
 Consider reviewing all the available variables and their descriptions.

-## Add environment Variables

-> TODO: Describe how to add env variables using the file `service.json.tftpl` in the ECS module.

 ## License